Valgorithms/TOTK-Recipe-Calculator-Bot/README.md

 As such users of this library need to download a [Certificate Authority extract](https://curl.haxx.se/docs/caextract.html) from the cURL website.<br>
 The path to the caextract must be set in the [`php.ini`](https://secure.php.net/manual/en/openssl.configuration.php) for `openssl.cafile`.

+Additionally, the functions located within the webapi interface do not function, or otherwise do not do so as intended.
+This is a hard limit due to Windows' implementation of POSIX.
+If you need access to all functions within the webapi other than just viewing the bot's logs remotely we recommend hosting on a Linux-based OS.
+You may also try using WSL, however we do not guarantee its functionality as we do not support it.

 #### Recommended Extensions